YEAR 11 TO 13 LEARNING

 At Years 11 and 12, six subjects are undertaken as full-year courses; in Year 13, students specialise in five subjects.
 Multi-level study is often undertaken in the senior school.
 This means that students may select courses from two or more year levels in any one year.
 Again, multi-level programmes are designed with the learning needs of individual students in mind.

-The academic deans at each level monitor and support students and families during their learning journey.
+Our Head of Years at each level monitor and support students and families during their learning journey.
 This also transfers through to comprehensive tertiary and career advice.
 A key focus of the senior school is to assist students in all aspects of their progression along a career pathway – courses, university scholarships and hostel applications – as well as assistance into the more vocational pathways with CV preparation, work placement experience and industry advice and guidance.

 Click links below for pdfs of the Student and Parents Guidelines to NCEA or Senior Choice Booklet by clicking on the pictures below: